 So I am now more than happy that he is now also writing posts on this weblog.

 Prof. Dr. Walther Heipertz is a doctor and psychologist in Heidelberg.
-He was medical director of the socio-medical services of the German labor administration and taught social medicine at the Technical University of Dortmund.
+He was medical director of the social-medical services of the German employment administration and taught social medicine at the Technical University of Dortmund.

 Since retirement, he has continued to work as a medical expert on issues relating to the performance of people with chronic illnesses that are also caused by psychological factors.

-After many years of involvement in party politics, he is involved in the Hertenstein talks For a long time now, the question has been how people can be internally bound to a political project like Europe, which promises them security, but also freedom and incentive to take the initiative, and which they trust that the challenge of the future - despite countless regional and global difficulties - can be dealt with not only peacefully but also properly.
+After many years of involvement in party politics, he is involved in the Hertenstein talks For a long time now, the question has been how people can be internally bound to a political project like Europe, which promises them security, but also freedom and incentive to take the initiative and which they trust that with it the challenge of the future - despite countless regional and global ones Difficulties - not only peaceful, but also can be dealt with properly.